 Small lymphocytic lymphoma (SLL) is a type of cancer that starts from specialized immune cells called B-lymphocytes.
-The tumour cells in SLL are identical to the tumour cells found in another type of cancer cells.
-The only real difference between CLL and SLL is where the cancer cells are found.
-When the cancer cells are found in lymph nodes and other solid organs but not in the blood the disease is called SLL (a lymphoma).
-When the cancer cells are found in the blood the disease is called CLL.
+The tumour cells in SLL are identical to the tumour cells found in another type of cancer called chronic lymphocytic leukemia (CLL).
+The only real difference between CLL and SLL is where the tumour cells are found.
+When the tumour cells are found in lymph nodes and other solid organs but not in the blood the disease is called SLL.
+When the tumour cells are found in the blood the disease is called CLL.
 Because of these differences, SLL is classified as a type of lymphoma while CLL is classified as a type of leukemia.

 Patients that present with SLL can eventually develop CLL, or vice-versa, and patients can present with both at the same time.
 For that reason, the disease is often described under the name CLL/SLL.

-Common signs and symptoms of CLL/SLL include:
+Common signs and symptoms of SLL include:

-Overtime, CLL/SLL can change into a more aggressive type of lymphoma.
+Over time, SLL can change into a more aggressive type of lymphoma.
 Pathologists call this a transformation.
 Your pathologist will carefully examine the sample to look for any evidence of transformation.

 Because these conditions are more aggressive, they require different treatment than CLL/SLL without transformation.

-Your pathologist will perform a test called immunohistochemistry to learn more about the tumour and to exclude other diseases that can look similar to CLL/SLL under the microscope.
+Your pathologist will perform a test called immunohistochemistry to learn more about the tumour and to exclude other diseases that can look similar to SLL under the microscope.
 Immunohistochemistry is a test that allows pathologists to see the different types of proteins produced by cells in a tissue sample.
 When the cells produce a protein, pathologists describe the result as positive or reactive.
 When the cells do not produce the protein, the result is described as negative or non-reactive.

 Flow cytometry is a special test that is used to examine the immune cells in a blood, bone marrow, or tissue sample.
 Another name for this test is flow immunophenotyping.
 Unlike other types of laboratory tests, flow cytometry can examine millions of individual cells very quickly and collect information about each cell.
 The information collected includes the cell size and shape and the types of proteins being made by each cell.

 Each cell in your body contains a set of instructions that tell the cell how to behave.
 These instructions are written in a language called DNA and the instructions are stored on 46 chromosomes in each cell.
-Because the instructions are very long, they are broken up into sections called genes and each gene tells the cell how to produce piece of the machine called a protein.
+Because the instructions are very long, they are broken up into sections called genes and each gene tells the cell how to produce a piece of the machine called a protein.

 Pathologists test for changes involving chromosomes by performing fluorescence in situ hybridization (FISH).
-When FISH is performed on CLL/SLL an abnormal number of chromosomes may be found.
+When FISH is performed on SLL an abnormal number of chromosomes may be found.
 The test may also show that a piece of a chromosome has been lost.

 Some tumours will show a change (a mutation) in a gene called immunoglobulin heavy chain.
 This gene produces a protein that helps B-cells recognize foreign proteins in the body (such as those on viruses).
-Tumours with this mutation are less aggressive and may have more favorable prognosis compared to tumours without the mutation.
+Tumours with this mutation are less aggressive and may have a more favorable prognosis compared to tumours without the mutation.